hl2guide/Filterlist-for-AdGuard-or-PiHole/USAGE.md

 # Windows 10 Antispy Tool 🕵️‍♀️

-If you use Windows 10, please use [O&O ShutUp10](https://www.oo-software.com/en/shutup10) to disable spying features intially and then after each major update.
+If you use Windows 10, please use [O&O ShutUp10](https://www.oo-software.com/en/shutup10) to disable spying features initially and then after each major update.